-What is an A/B Test?
+What is AB Testing?
 How does split testing work?
 Who should run AB tests?
-Discover the Conversion Scientists’ secrets to AB testing.
+Discover the Conversion Scientists’ secrets to running an A/B test.

 AB testing, also referred to as “split”, A/B test or “ABn” testing, is the process of testing multiple variations of a web page in order to identify higher-performing variations and improve the page’s conversion rate.